 The line can be long at The Clam Shack, which sits right on the bridge over the Kennebunkport River.
-That’s because a lot of people have tried the legendary fried clams in the 50 years that the restaurant’s been open.
+That’s because a lot of people have tried the legendary fried clams in the over 50 years that the restaurant’s been open, and most come back for more.
 Order at the window – don’t miss the signature lobster rolls served on fresh bread – and eat at picnic tables, or as you stroll around the main thoroughfare of this idyllic Maine town.

 Bob’s Clam Hut has been feeding hungry crowds in southern Maine since 1956 and is so popular that the restaurant just opened a new location last year in Portland.
 There, the whole belly clams come Bob’s style (breaded then fried) or Lillian’s style (dipped in egg wash, then breaded and fried, so they come out with a lighter texture and consistency), on a roll or as a dinner plate with fries and coleslaw.
 But the combo platters, where you can combine them with shrimp, scallops, fish or oysters, are where it’s really at.
 Instead of keeping tips left behind in tip cups, Bob’s donates that money to worthy causes; there’s even a form on its website to apply as a beneficiary.

 This North Shore food destination has been lining up crowds since 1935, and for good reason: Clam Box dishes out some of the best seafood in all of the Bay State.
 Choose from clams, scallops, shrimp, haddock, calamari or oysters – and in a nice change from tradition, you can pick onion rings in place of your fries or your coleslaw.
 Smaller “mini meals” are a nice choice, especially if you decide to add a seafood-only “box” or two for the table.